nyu-ossd-s20/project-evaluation/The_Lounge_evaluation_1.md

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations. <br>
 Yes, they do.
-Responses are constructive depending on the reported issue.
+Responses are constructive, depending on the reported issue.

 1. Are people friendly in the issues, discussion forum, and chat? <br>
 They are usually friendly.
 It seems like they don't like people create duplicate issues.